The3DP/The3DP/README.md

 ##
 All repositories include a VersION file so you can see upcoming updates.
 ##
-Apology: If you are in constant reliability of my REPO's, changes may expect a bumpy ride since many ethical difficulties have been encountered.
+Apology: If you are in constant reliability of my repositories, changes may expect a bumpy ride since many ethical difficulties have been encountered.
 Thank you so much for your patience. -The3DP